vondele/cdbexplore/Readme.md

   --evalDecay EVALDECAY
                         Depth decrease per cp eval-to-best.
 A small number will use a very narrow search, 0 will essentially just follow PV lines.
 A wide search will likely enqueue many positions. (default: 2)
-  --cursedWins          Treat cursed wins as wins. (default: False)
+  --cursedWins          Treat cursed wins as wins. (default: False) --proveMates          Attempt to prove that mate PV lines have no better defense.
+Proven mates are indicated with "CHECKMATE" at the end of the PV, whereas unproven ones use "checkmate". (default: False)
 ```

 Sample output: